-One of the most talked-about and hyped new non-fungible token (NFT) collections of the past year recently hit the market: The MekaVerse NFT collection.
+One of the new non-fungible token (NFT) collections of the past year recently hit the market: The MekaVerse NFT collection.

 Curious about this new NFT collection and why it’s generated some attention?
-This guide will explain what MekaVerse NFTs are, their history, and everything else you need to know about the NFT market today.
+This guide will explain what MekaVerse NFTs are, their history, and you need to know about the NFT market today.

 Recap: What Is an NFT?

 NFT stands for “non-fungible token,” a type of digital asset that typically takes the form of some sort of artwork.
 One way to think of it is that they’re much like a digital version of a baseball card.

 NFTs have unique, identifiable metadata codes, meaning that they cannot be copied, and as such are one-of-a-kind.
 On the other hand, fungible tokens, like bitcoins, have many copies—they are all the same.